 Download and read online Introduction to Computational Materials Science in PDF and EPUB Emphasising essential methods and universal principles, this textbook provides everything students need to understand the basics of simulating materials behavior.
 All the key topics are covered from electronic structure methods to microstructural evolution, appendices provide crucial background material, and a wealth of practical resources are available online to complete the teaching package.
 Modeling is examined at a broad range of scales, from the atomic to the mesoscale, providing students with a solid foundation for future study and research.
 Detailed, accessible explanations of the fundamental equations underpinning materials modelling are presented, including a full chapter summarising essential mathematical background.
 Extensive appendices, including essential background on classical and quantum mechanics, electrostatics, statistical thermodynamics and linear elasticity, provide the background necessary to fully engage with the fundamentals of computational modelling.
 Exercises, worked examples, computer codes and discussions of practical implementations methods are all provided online giving students the hands-on experience they need.

 Download and read online Theory and Applications of Computational Chemistry in PDF and EPUB Computational chemistry is a means of applying theoretical ideas using computers and a set of techniques for investigating chemical problems within which common questions vary from molecular geometry to the physical properties of substances.
 Theory and Applications of Computational Chemistry: The First Forty Years is a collection of articles on the emergence of computational chemistry.
 It shows the enormous breadth of theoretical and computational chemistry today and establishes how theory and computation have become increasingly linked as methodologies and technologies have advanced.
 Written by the pioneers in the field, the book presents historical perspectives and insights into the subject, and addresses new and current methods, as well as problems and applications in theoretical and computational chemistry.
 Easy to read and packed with personal insights, technical and classical information, this book provides the perfect introduction for graduate students beginning research in this area.
-It also provides very readable and useful reviews for theoretical chemists. * Written by well-known leading experts * Looks at problems and applications in theoretical and computational chemistry * Is the perfect introduction to the field for young scientists
+It also provides very readable and useful reviews for theoretical chemists. * Written by well-known leading experts * Combines history, personal accounts, and theory to explain much of the field of theoretical and compuational chemistry * Is the perfect introduction to the field